 The purpose of this form is so Wartburg College can withhold the correct state income tax from each student's wages.
-All students, except those individuals whom retain their legal/home/permanent address in Illinois, will need to complete the Iowa W-4 form.
-For the Iowa W-4, students must complete the portion below where it states "Employee Information."
-The instructions on the back of the form are available for students to use in determining their number of personal withholding allowances.
+All students, except those individuals whom retain their legal/home/permanent address in Illinois, will need to complete the lowa W-4 form.